OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-09.md

 ## Amos 9:10

-> All the wrongdoers of My people will perish by the sword,
+> All the sinners among My people will perish by the sword,
-> Those who say, ‘The disaster will not overtake or confront us.’
+> Those who say, ‘The disaster will not overtake nor confront us.’

 ## Amos 9:11